-SWEET BREAD IN SEPTEMBER Join us in closing off the first month of bread making with lots of support.
-Seniors and their family and friends are serving as September’s volunteer crew on Tuesdays – bread sale days.
+RAISING DOUGH.
+Aunty Betty Ventura and her crew are back at it this month with baking bread and providing proceeds to benefit student financial assistance.
+Juniors and their family and friends are serving as October’s volunteer crew on Tuesdays, our designated bread sale days.
 All help is welcomed.
-Proceeds benefit student financial assistance.
 To place an order, call Aunty Betty by 5 p.m.
 Mondays, 878-1897; or on bread sale day, call by 12 noon, the school Business Office, 244-4190, ext.
 228. It’s $6 for a delicious fresh loaf!

 SMILE FOR ST. ANTHONY.
 Parents and guardians are asked to sign off the photo release forms distributed Sept.
 10 during homeroom.
 See attachment.
-Please return the forms to the Main Office no later than Wednesday, Sept.
-24. Another option: Scan a signed form and e-mail: email@example.com.
+Please return the forms to the Main Office.
+Another option: Scan a signed form and e-mail: email@example.com.
 Don’t forget to circle the give/not give permission option.

 MARK YOUR CALENDAR:

-Saturday, November 15 Annual St. Anthony Dinner Auction, King Kamehameha Golf Club House
+Saturday, November 15 – 5-9 p.m., Strength in Unity Gala, King Kamehameha Golf Club House.